AlibabaCloudDocs/domain/intl.en-US/Domain name transfer/Transfer a domain name from Alibaba Cloud to another registrar.md

 ## Rules on transferring a domain name from Alibaba Cloud

-A domain name can be transferred to another registrar regardless of the real-name verification status of the domain name, such as verified, not verified, or failed.
-However, the transfer process must comply with the rules described in the following table.
+A domain name can be transferred to another registrar regardless of the real-name verification status of the domain name However, the transfer process must comply with the rules described in the following table.

+**Note:**

-**Note:** If your domain name uses Alibaba Cloud Domain Name System \(DNS\) servers, you must change the DNS servers to those of the new registrar before the transfer.
+-   If your domain name uses Alibaba Cloud Domain Name System \(DNS\) servers, you must change the DNS servers to those of the new registrar before the transfer.
 Otherwise, your domain name cannot be resolved.
+-   If your domain name was registered with or transferred to Alibaba Cloud before 2016, the contact information may be incomplete because the domain name registry used an earlier version of the registration system at that time.
+In this case, you must first supplement the required information by transferring the ownership of the domain name and then submit a transfer-out request to obtain the transfer key.

 |Rule|Description|
 |----|-----------|